Chamo1/Character_Sheet-Bootleggers/README.md

 # Character_Sheet-Bootleggers
-Character sheet for eventual devoplment to Roll20 for Bootleggers system by John Harper, powered by the apocalypse system.
+Character sheet for Bootleggers system by John Harper, Powered by the Apocalypse system.